DXICIDE/MagisterLinguae/README.md

 No AI was used for generating this code, it might be slop, but it's my slop.
 AI was used only for help with direction and what to focus on.
 And occasionly the sneaky bugs:)

+MagisterLinguae is based on the input theory learn more here: https://en.wikipedia.org/wiki/Input_hypothesis MagisterLinguae is supposed to help u in this process by marking which words u know, how often u encounter these words and single out the most frequent unknown ones if needed and also refresh the ones u have not seen a lot time.
+The more u use it, the more useful the app will be.
+The goal is to get you to the point u understand most of the commonly used language, the grade reading goal is at least B1.
+Then you can start learning grammar and practice your output, but not here, there is no grammar or no place for your output.
+There will be an option for dictionary translation, but only for single words or short phrases, you're not really supposed to translate whole sentences.

 The project is written in Go, as it's my most used language, the first iteration will be a CLI, REPL and UI will be coming later.

 This is the officially first alpha version, anything included is prone to bugs and partly correct implementations, it should be believed that everything in this build will probably